 The hypothetical baseline asset allocation results should not be construed as indicative of the performance of an actual client portfolio, even if allocated in the same or similar manner.
-Managed portfolios are invested in securities, which among other things, can cause a managed portfolio to differ significantly in risk and composition from the indices used in the illustration.
+One of the limitations of hypothetical performance results is that they are prepared with the benefit of hindsight.
+Hypothetical trading does not involve financial risk; an adviser could make decisions differently when faced with actual market conditions (e.g., trading losses) and may not adhere to the investment allocation.
+This and numerous other factors cannot be fully accounted for in the preparation of hypothetical performance results, all of which can adversely affect the outcome of an actual investment portfolio.
+Further, managed portfolios are invested in securities, which among other things, can cause a managed portfolio to differ significantly in risk and composition from the indices used in the illustration.
 Unlike actual portfolios, index returns do not reflect any management fees or transaction costs.
 You cannot invest directly in an index.
 The asset allocations of actual managed portfolios are customized based on clients' unique financial circumstances and risk tolerances.
 Performance of actual portfolios will differ due to market conditions and other factors, including amount and timing of investments cash flows, security selection, frequency and precision of rebalancing, tax-management strategies, cash balances, advisory fees, varying custodian fees, and/or the timing of fee deductions.
 As the result of these and potentially other variances, actual performance for client accounts, even those with the baseline allocation, can differ materially from (and may be lower than) that of the hypothetical illustration and other, similar client portfolios.
 All portfolios are subject to risks and there is no guarantee that any income or performance goals will be met.